jameshfisher/jameshfisher.com/_posts/2017-02-22-dont-use-simply.md

   - communication
   - essay
 taggedAt: '2024-03-26'
+summary: >-
+  Avoid using the word "simply" as it can come across as insulting to the reader by implying the task is easy or the reader is stupid.
+Instead, rephrase to be more objective and avoid comparatives like "simply" or "just."
 ---

 Previously I described a magic way to clarify your writing: [don't use the word "it"](/2016/11/25/dont-use-it/).
 Here's another heuristic: don't use the word "simply".
 Take these examples: